dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 Changes to the [standard][standard] and [Prelude][prelude] are voted on by actively maintained implementations of the Dhall language.
-Votes are made using the GitHub pull request approval feature.
+Votes are made using the GitHub pull request review feature.
 Each implementation gets one vote.

 At the time of this writing the two actively supported implementations of Dhall